 The SMTP page (SMTP stands for Simple Mail Transfer Protocol) in the Platform section of the Admin menu lets you configure your email settings.
-Looker instances send emails in many situations, including new user notifications, password resets, and administrative notifications, as well as when users schedule or send Looks and dashboards.
+Looker instances send emails in many situations, including new user notifications, password resets, and administrative notifications, as well as when users deliver content such as legacy dashboards, dashboards, and Looks.

 In Looker’s Admin panel, choose SMTP to see and change your instance’s SMTP settings.
 You can use the default mail settings to take advantage of Looker’s email service, without the need for additional configuration.

 If you want to use a different email service, select Use custom mail settings.
 Looker enables access to the email service fields:

 In those fields, type the appropriate values for your email service’s SMTP settings:

 - Mail Server: The URL of your SMTP server.
 Any changes to this setting will require the Looker admin to also change the SMTP server password.

-- From: The name you want displayed as the sender of your Looker emails (see below for an example).
-You can enter a name string or an email address.
+- From: The name you want displayed as the sender of your Looker emails (see Testing Custom Email Settings for an example).
+You can enter a name string and an email address encased in angle brackets (for example, Display Name <firstname.lastname@example.org>) or an email address without angle brackets (for example, email@example.com).
 Special characters, other than the

 - User Name: The username needed to gain access to your SMTP server.